 We aim to provide the highest quality education and care for all our children.
-Our intention is to work in partnership with parents and the general community and we welcome suggestions on how to improve our school at any time.
-You can make suggestions by making an appointment with the principal or writing the school at enquiries@footprintsschool.edu.kh
+Our intention is to work in partnership with parents and the general community, and we welcome suggestions on how to improve our school at any time.
+You can make suggestions by making an appointment with the principal, writing to us at enquiries@footprintsschool.edu.kh, or filling out the Parent Feedback Form by clicking on this link or scanning the QR code below.